Wed, 7 November 2018 (11am-2pm)

 What is Winterfest?

 Each November we host the annual SFU Burnaby "Winterfest" to help everyone on campus know what to expect from winter on the 'hill' and how to stay safe, healthy, and happy throughout the winter season.

 Come visit over 15 participating campus groups and vendors, purchase your emergency kits, and try our distracted driving/ distracted walking obstacle course.
-Then enter to win scores to big prizes!
+Then enter to win scores to prizes, including Canucks tickets!